mnbcz/ScreenCastCaps/README.md

-# Screencast Keyboard - Keyboard and mouse on the screen.
+# Screencast Keyboard - Keyboard, mouse, keystrokes on the screen.

 This is keystroke visualizer for Windows.
 On screen display keystrokes, keyboard, and mouse.